WHY CONDUCT AN EYE IRRITATION TEST?

 SUMMARY OF THE TEST METHOD

-- The test item is applied to the surface of the EpiOcular™ models: triplicate models are dosed at the apical surface with 50μl (liquid) or 50mg (solid).
+- The test item is applied to the surface of the corneal models: triplicate models are dosed at the apical surface with 100μl.

-- The dosed cornea models are placed into a cell culture incubator for 30 minutes (liquids) or 6 hours (solids).
+- The dosed corneal models are placed into a cell culture incubator for 16 minutes.

-- Test items and control substances are removed from the cornea models’surface by washing.
+- Test items and control substances are removed from the corneal models surface by washing.

-- Following a post-exposure soak in culture medium, the viability of the EpiOcular™ models is assessed by MTT conversion.
+- Following a post-exposure soak in culture medium, the viability of the corneal models is assessed by MTT conversion.
 MTT solution is applied to the surface of the models and placed into a cell culture incubator for 3 hours.
-The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours.
+The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at roomtemperature for 2 hours.

 - Triplicate samples of the extracted formazan solution are transferred to a microplate and the formazan product is quantified by absorbance spectrophotometry (wavelength 570nm).

-- A range of acceptance criteria must be satisfied in accordance with the OECD Test Guideline.
+- A range of acceptance criteria must be satisfied in order for the experimental run to be valid.

 Get in touch today to ask for pricing information.